atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+path : class java.lang.String : The path to use

-arg1 : class java.lang.String : No Description
+content : class java.lang.String : The content to check

 ### `fileCount`